 Reading Glasses Strength and Reading Test

-For your convenience we have a simple way for you to determine what reading glasses or computer glasses strength to use.
+For your convenience we have a simple way for you to determine what basic reading glasses or computer glasses strength to use.
 Our reading glasses strength chart:

 All you need to do is Right Click on the above image and click to view image, or save it to your computer's hard drive.
 Then print out the eye chart.
 Make sure you print it in its real, original size.
 The final printed chart should be 5 inches wide.